paclic2026/paclic2026.github.io/README.md

 ## Overview

-This is the official static website for PACLIC 40, built as a single-page application with a fixed sidebar navigation, smooth scroll-spy, and a Taiwan national flag–inspired color theme (red, blue, white, and gold).
+This is the official static website for PACLIC 40, built as a single-page application with a fixed sidebar navigation, smooth scroll-spy, and a color theme (red, blue, white, and gold).

 ## Project Structure